-The research method used is normative juridical, which conceptualizes the law as what is written in the legislation or the law as a rule or norm that is a benchmark of human behavior that is considered appropriate.
+The researd method used is normative juridical, which conceptualizes the law as what is written in the legislation or the law as a rule or normanative juridical, which conceptualizes the law as what is written in the legislation or the law as a rule or normanative juridical, which conceptualizes the law as what is written in the legislation or the law as a rule or normanative juridical, which conceptual is considered appropriate.
 This type of legal research is carried out by examining secondary data in the field of law as library data using deductive thinking methods.
-The approach used in addressing the problem is to use the statutory approach and conceptual approach (Ibrahim 2012).
+The approach used in addressing the problem is to use the statutory approach and conceptual approach (lbrahim 2012).

 The statutory approach is carried out by examining all laws and regulations relating to the legal issues under investigation.
 This law approach will open up opportunities for researchers to learn whether there is consistency and compatibility between one law and another (Soekanto 1985; Soekanto, Mamudji 2011).
 Conceptual approach is based on the views and doctrines that develop in the science of law, by studying the views and doctrines of doctrines in the science of law.
 Understanding these views and doctrines is the basis for researchers in constructing a legal argument in solving the issues at hand (Moleong 2002).
-The legal material collection procedure used in this study is the study of literature that is collecting data by reading legislation, official documents and literature that are closely related to the issues discussed.
+The legal material collection procedure used in this study is 4 e study of literature that is collecting data by reading legislation, official documents and literature that are closely related to the issues discussed.
 The legal materials are then analyzed and formulated as supporting legal materials in this study.
 The processing of legal material is done deductively, that is, drawing conclusions from a problem that is general in nature against the concrete problems faced (Marzuki 2005).

-Legal materials obtained in this study will be analyzed qualitatively using deductive methods, namely general data about the conception of legal materials in the form of legal principles, postulates and doctrines and expert opinions which are arranged systematically as a legal facts arrangement.
+Legal materials obtaine 4 n this study will be analyzed qualitatively using deductive methods, namely general data about the conception of legal materials in the form of legal principles, postulates and doctrines and expert opinions which are arranged systematically as a legal facts arrangement.
 The data analysis technique is done qualitatively by collecting data, qualifying and then linking theories related to the problem and drawing conclusions to determine results.
 Data analysis is carried out with the starting point of research on the principles or principles as regulated in primary legal materials, and then will be further discussed using the means of secondary legal materials.